YYTWINT/SaaSContainerBasedWorkflow/Artifacts/NXJT_Translator_README.txt

 SECTION 2 - Platforms and OS Supported

 LINUX:

-	- CentOS Linux release 7.x
+       - Rocky Linux
+				- Linux to be running on a minimum OS level of Rocky 8.8
-		- Latest version of CentOS 7 updated with most recent security fixes is recommended to run NXJT translator.
+				- The Rocky Linux version should be updated with most recent security fixes and is recommended to run NXJT translator.

 -------------------------------------------------------------------------